deinsoftware/vscode-arrow-snippets/README.md

 ## Snippets

 Below is a list of all available snippets and the triggers of each one.
-The **→** means the `TAB` key and `█` means the final cursor position.
+The **→** means the `TAB` key and `█` the final cursor position.

 ### Arrow Function